VictorieeMan/Cpp_MNIST_OCR_NN_in_a_weekend_MWE/README.md

 ```
 git clone https://github.com/VictorieeMan/Cpp_MNIST_OCR_NN_in_a_weekend__MWE.git && cd Cpp_MNIST_OCR_NN_in_a_weekend__MWE/ && cmake --preset=unix-debug -B build -G "Unix Makefiles" -DCMAKE_C_COMPILER=gcc -DCMAKE_CXX_COMPILER=g++ && cmake --build build && cd build && ./main
 ```
-**NOTE:** For customization of the command, -B is the build directory, -G is the generator, -DCMAKE_C_COMPILER and -DCMAKE_CXX_COMPILER are the compilers to use.
-You may alter these variables if the presets above doesn't match with your system.

 #### Super commands explained
 ```